andyaiken/forgesteel/to do.md

   * Minis should not be allowed to walk through walls
   * Add terrain minis / overlays
   * Show distance between selected mini and hovered square

-### Player View

-* Add a way to check if data has changed; if it has, update the screen
-  * Currently it updates every 5 seconds

 ### Ideas